Rib

 };

-Here is the example WIT file and the corresponding rib scripts that shows how to pass variants as arguments to worker function.
+Here is the example WIT file and the corresponding rib scripts that shows how to pass variants as arguments to agent method.
 More explanation on how to invoke worker function using rib is explained further down below.

 enum status {